Fetterman fends off attacks in Pennsylvania Democratic U.S. Senate Debate - NewsBreak

 Coming in third in both of the previously mentioned polls is State Representative Malcolm Kenyatta (D-181).
 In the Nexstar/Emerson College Polling/The Hill poll Kenyatta received 7.6% of the 508 Democratic voters.
 The gap between Fetterman and Kenyatta did shrink, however, in African-American voters with Fetterman leading only by 1.2% more.

 The State Representative from Philadelphia received the third-highest Q1 contributions in the first three months of 2022 with $301,173.62.
-He also has the seventh-highest total raised among candidates in both parties with $1,844,861.88.abc27 Pennsylvania Democratic Senate Debate: What are your questions for the candidates?
+He also has the seventh-highest total raised among candidates in both parties with $1,844,861.88.

 While Kenyatta has received the least among the three candidates debating Thursday night, he has received both donations and verbal support from multiple celebrities including Halle Berry, Amy Schumer, Robin Thicke Tasha Smith, and Wanda Skyes, during his campaign run.